haanmiba/Supreme-Logo-Generator/README.md

 #### CSV File Layout

-In the unzipped Supreme Logo Generator folder is a folder called "source-csv-files".
+In the unzipped Supreme Logo Generator folder is a folder called **_source-csv-files_**.
 Within this folder are CSV files that can be edited and modified to add data to create logos.
 The program uses three different ways to represent colors in a CSV file:

 * [HEX](https://www.w3schools.com/colors/colors_hexadecimal.asp) (ex. #FF0000 is red)
 * [Shorthand HEX](http://www.websiteoptimization.com/speed/tweak/hex/) (ex. shorthand hex equivalent of #FF0000 is #F00)